$0 Saskatchewan Adoption Quick-Start Checklist

 Processing all three checks in parallel, rather than sequentially, is the simplest way to avoid delays.
 There is no rule requiring you to wait for one result before submitting another.
 Start all three simultaneously.

-The RCMP Fingerprint Check: What to Bring
+The Police Checks: What to Bring

 • Government-issued photo ID (passport or driver's licence)